sebasgverde/rnn-cells-music-paper/README.md

 # <center>Sequence Generation using Deep Recurrent Networks and Embedding Representations: A study case in music.</center>
-<center>Songs, code and datasets to replicate the research and the specific reuslts of the paper</center>
+<center>Songs, code and datasets to replicate the research and the specific results of the paper</center>

 <center>Sebastián García Valencia</center>